Sai34Charan/Final_Project_FriendlyFinder/README.md

 🤖 Personalized assistance for daily tasks

 The application allows the users to upload an image and implement the following features:
-1. Real-Time Scene Understanding
+1. Real-Time Scene Understanding:
    Generate descriptive textual output that interprets the content of the uploaded image, enabling users to understand the scene effectively.
-2. Text-to-Speech Conversion for Visual Content Extract text from the uploaded image using OCR techniques and convert it into audible speech for seamless content accessibility.
+2. Text-to-Speech Conversion for Visual Content:
+   Extract text from the uploaded image using OCR techniques and convert it into audible speech for seamless content accessibility.
-3. Object and Obstacle Detection for Safe Navigation Identify objects or obstacles within the image and highlight them, offering insights to enhance user safety and situational awareness.
+3. Object and Obstacle Detection for Safe Navigation:
+   Identify objects or obstacles within the image and highlight them, offering insights to enhance user safety and situational awareness.
-4. Personalized Assistance for Daily Tasks
+4. Personalized Assistance for Daily Tasks:
    Provide task-specific guidance based on the uploaded image, such as recognizing items, reading labels, or providing context-specific information.